smartdevicelink/protocol_spec/README.md

 #### 5.1.1 Security Query

-The TLS Payload is sent in a binary query header.
-The size is 12 bytes which matches the size of the RPC Payload Binary Header.
+When establishing a secure connection, the TLS Payload is sent in a control service message with a binary query header.
+The size of this header is 12 bytes, similar to the RPC Payload Binary Header.

 ##### 5.1.1.1 Payload

 The security query is able to contain JSON data as well as binary data.
 During the handshake the TLS handshake data is sent as binary data.
+See "Send Handshake Data" section for details.

 In case of an error, a notification is sent with an error code and error message as JSON data.
 See "Error handling" section for details.

 <table width="100%">
   <tr><td align="center">Binary Query Header</td></tr>